XcomReborn/Text_To_Speech_Chatbot/README.md

 ## Compilation Instructions.

  A simple bot that uses the twitchlib library and System.Speech.Synthesis windows SAPI5 to speak text written in twitch IRC Chat.

+ The current version targets net8.0-windows

  Dependancies: